 - Military and Overseas Voting

-- Affidavit to Pick-up an Absentee Ballot for a Voter
+- Affidavit - Pick-up an Absentee Ballot for a Voter (DE – DE 37)

 What is Absentee Voting?

-Absentee voting refers to voting on a ballot received by mail or picked up by or for a person who is unable or cannot go to the polls to vote during early voting or Election Day.
-A person does not have to be absent from his or her county of residence or have another reason to vote absentee.
-A request must be made to receive an absentee ballot.
+Absentee voting refers to voting a ballot received by mail or picked up by or for a voter who is unable or unwilling to go to the polls to vote during early voting or Election Day.
+A voter need not be absent from the county of residence or have an excuse in order to vote absentee except on Election Day (see details below).
 A request covers all elections through the end of the calendar year for the second ensuing regularly scheduled general election.
-Contact your Supervisor of Elections to request an absentee ballot.
+To receive an absentee ballot, the voter or authorized person must contact his or her county Supervisor of Elections.